-Students who have disability-related or other significant education-related, out-of-pocket expenses may submit a written request, with documentation, to have the cost of attendance adjusted.
+Students who have disability-related or other significant education-related, out-of-pocket expenses may submit a Budget Revision Request, with documentation, to have the cost of attendance adjusted.

 The Tuition Assistance (TA) program provides financial assistance for voluntary off-duty education programs in support of a soldier's professional and personal self-development goals.
-TA is available for courses that are offered in the classroom or by distance learning and is part of an approved academic degree or certificate program.
-The courses must be offered by schools that are registered in GoArmyEd, are accredited by accrediting agencies that are recognized by the U.S. Department of Education and are signatories to the current Department of Defense Memorandum of Understanding (DOD MOU).
+TA is available for courses offered in the classroom or by distance learning and is part of an approved academic degree or certificate program.
+The courses must be offered by schools registered in ArmyIgnitED, are accredited by accrediting agencies that are recognized by the U.S. Department of Education and are signatories to the current Department of Defense Memorandum of Understanding (DOD MOU).

 Rogue Community College has contracted for student loan default prevention assistance and financial literacy information for our students, as follows:

-- I3’s “IonTuition” platform, specializing in helping student loan borrowers navigate repayment as well as providing financial literacy resources to the college community.
+I3’s “IonTuition” platform, specializing in helping student loan borrowers navigate repayment as well as providing financial literacy resources to the college community.
 For more information borrowers can call 855-456-2656 (toll-free).
-For more information, see https://www.iontuition.com/FAQs.
+For more information, see the IonTuition FAQ page.

 Graduates are formally recognized at commencement ceremonies each June.
 Students in degree or certificate programs must submit an application for graduation two terms prior to anticipated completion.
 To participate in the June commencement ceremony, submit applications by early February.
-Graduation applications are available online at www.roguecc.edu/Enrollment/forms.
+Graduation applications are available online at the Enrollment Services Forms for Students page.

 Students who completed their programs at the end of an academic term during the year prior to commencement and those who will complete requirements during the summer term after commencement are invited to participate in the ceremony.
 Graduation with honors is based on a cumulative GPA of 3.5 or higher computed through the end of winter term.
 Students who meet this criteria may wear an honor cord in recognition of academic achievement.